motelangela07/A-Web-Based-Booking-System-for-Althea-s-Orchard-Private-Resort-and-Event-Places/README.md

  Lipata, Riazel A.              -      30%       - for booking computation, system design and creating the flow of the system.
  Magsombol, Jhustine Renz M.    -      10%       - for fixing the style for service page and room page.
  Motel, Angela V.               -      40%       - for creating the user and admin functionalities, system design, database, and system testing.

+MEMBERS:
+1. Cabrera, Marc Kenshin I.
+ 10%
+ For trying his best to provide what we tasked him with.
+2.

 I. TOPIC SUMMARY AND RELATION TO SDG